For whoever has despised the day of small things shall rejoice, and shall see the plumb line in the hand of Zerubbabel ( Zechariah 4:10).

 Dr. Goodin pressed this issue.
 When you think of all the factors and potential triggers: stress of living, hydration, nutrition, sleep patterns, disappointment, drama, musculoskeletal factors, hormones… the key for the student is to become an expert in time management and regular routine.

-An example of this m would be a sleep routine.
+An example of this would be the student's sleep routine.
 Sleep patterns can contribute to the body’s ability to regulate and heal.
 Sleep deficit issues during the week may not be helped by sleep excess on the weekends.

 Parents and students must work together to try and become efficient in these important areas.